c-hall7/PortfolioProjects/Video Game Sales Analysis Portfolio Project/README.md

 - Investigated whether game age influenced sales trends

 ### 2. Which genres are the most popular?
 Are there regions that enjoy certain genres more than others?
-- Analyzed global genre popularity
+- Analysed global genre popularity
 - Compared genre preferences across regions

 ### 3. Are console sales rising or falling with each generation?